- <div style="background-image:url(/live/image/gid/60/width/1600/height/300/crop/1/29999_6856950268_ed6442d1ca_o.rev.1450805264.jpg)"/>

 If you attend Lake Forest College under the Tuition Remission Exchange Program (ACM schools only), your full tuition benefit will apply only to participation in programs found the “Programs We Offer” page.
 Please see the Financial Aid Office to determine level of coverage, and your anticipated out-of-pocket costs.

 Council of Independent Colleges Tuition Exchange Program (CIC TEP)

 If you attend Lake Forest College under the CIC TEP program, your full tuition benefit will apply only to participation in ISEP Exchange programs and Lake Forest College in the Loop.
 On average, there are over 150 ISEP Exchange programs offered each semester in locations across the world including London, Tokyo, Johannesburg, Sydney, and Buenos Aires.
 ISEP Direct programs and other non-exchange programs are not covered by CIC TEP benefits.

 While in the Loop, students must take Lake Forest faculty-taught courses, either on the Lake Forest campus or taught at the Flats.
 Courses taught at partner institutions are not covered by CIC TEP benefits.
 If students wish to take a course at a partner institution through the Loop program, they would be responsible to pay that institution directly and show evidence of payment to the Center for Chicago Programs before moving into The Flats.

-See the Director of Off-Campus Programs for details.
 Please see the Financial Aid Office to determine your anticipated out-of-pocket costs.

 Other Non-LFC/ACM College Benefits